-This game was one of my favorite math warm-ups to do with my class.
+This game was one of my favorite math warm-up activities to do with my class.

-A quick, yet fun game that students loved playing!
-So many different variations of it and we would keep track of how quickly the class got through the cards.
+There are so many different variations of it, and we would keep track of how quickly the class got through the cards.
 They kept wanting to beat their record time!